A Rough Guide to Wingbits

 Ok, so HOW do you make the best possible setup?
 Let’s approach this from two angles: What the network “wants”, and how best to provide that.

 There are 41,162 res3 hexes in the world, most of which are in the ocean and probably can’t be covered.
 That leaves us earth-dwellers with about 15k hexes to populate.
 Each hexagon has a fixed amount of Wings tokens assigned to it daily.
-This amount is determined by multiplying the number of antennas in the hex x the “base rewards”.
-“Base rewards” will be determined by the Wingbits team.
-For the sake of convenience (and as of Nov 4th, 2023) we’ll use 100 as the base rewards.
-That base number could be wrong!
+As of 08June2024, that number is 24.

 Rewards in this system are directly tied to the quantity and quality of uploaded telemetry data